Foreground effect on the $J$-factor estimation of ultra-faint dwarf spheroidal galaxies: Results

 Fig.\,\ref{fig:Jfig} shows the results of these three approaches, namely, the method of KI17, the Conventional analysis, and the Contaminated fit by blue, orange, and green bars, respectively.
 Here we give the averaged median values of $\log_{10} (J/[\text{GeV}^2/\text{cm}^5])$ for each fit by the dots.
 The lighter error bars show the averages of the widths of the $68\,\%$ quantiles, while the darker ones show the square roots of the $68\,\%$ quantiles and the standard deviations of the median values, written in an additional way to the lighter ones.
 The grey dashed lines show the input values.
 For each dSph, three bars with the same colours correspond to the case of $\imax = 21,\,21.5$, and $22$ with $ \thetaROI= 0.65$ respectively, from the left.
 All $J$-factors are calculated within an angular radius of $0.5 \,\text{degree}$ (i.e., $\Delta \Omega = 2.4 \times 10^{-4}\,\text{sr}$), which is the standard size for the $J$-factor calculation.
-We here choose the most conservative radius, given by \,\citet{Geringer-Sameth:2014yza}.
+We here choose {the distance from the centre of the dSph to the outermost observed member star $r_\text{max}$ as the most conservative radius} given by \,\citet{Geringer-Sameth:2014yza}.

-In the \Cont analysis (green bars in Fig 2), the overestimation of the $J$-factor becomes more than an order of the magnitude.
+In the \Cont analysis (green bars in Fig \ref{fig:Jfig}), the overestimation of the $J$-factor becomes more than an order of the magnitude.
 This is because the dispersion curve inflates due to the foreground contamination which mainly locate at the outer region with a large velocity dispersion ($\sim 30 \-- 40 $ km/s).
 Since the fraction of the foreground {contaminating stars} is more than 50\,\%, the overestimation is much larger than that of the classical case.